Testing a Plugin

 helm upgrade <Release name> <chart-path>

-• After the Helm installation or upgrade is successful, run the tests against the same test Kubernetes cluster by executing the following command.
+• After the Helm installation or upgrade is successful, run the tests against the same test Kubernetes Cluster by executing the following command.

 helm test <Release name>